-- Typography: fonts, sizes, styles, colours
+- Typography: fonts, sizes, styles, hierarchy

-Three examples of best brand guidelines
+Three examples of solid brand guidelines

 If you have your brand guidelines in place, you have to find a way to monitor this consistency across different channels and countries.
-To ensure that, you can assemble a team or a branding agency to monitor the brand’s usage (many monitoring tools facilitate this task) and check whether it’s fully compliant with your guidelines.
+To ensure that, you can assemble a team or hire a branding agency to monitor the brand’s usage (many monitoring tools facilitate this task) and check whether it’s fully compliant with your guidelines.

 It is also very important to educate people about protecting the brand and why this approach is beneficial.
 This way, they will be more willing to help protect the brand and its visual identity.
 Even the best brand guidelines require occasional clarification, so we offer brand specialists support to help your team succeed.
-We provide brand training sessions and workshops to help employees understand the visual brand communication strategy.
+We provide brand training sessions and workshops (our brand governance services) to help employees understand the visual brand communication strategy.

 Do you want to know more about how our Brand Advisory team can assist you in increasing brand consistency?
 Watch the webinar.